Hannalysis/100DaysOfCode/README.md

 It came together quite quickly once I realised I could utilise the string replace method to remove the comma separator, and then convert that result into an integer.
 Therefore I was able to create a variable that located the current upgrade cost, and converted it into an int that could be compared to the cookie funds we have to spare, and picked the most expensive upgrade it could afford.
-I also placed the replace methods on the upgrade variables that do not initally require it, however if I wanted to expand the length of time I wanted the code to execute (ie 30 mins instead of 5) then the code would still execute without once the smaller upgrades reached 4 digit figures.
+I also placed the replace methods on the upgrade variables that do not initially require it, however if I wanted to expand the length of time I wanted the code to execute (ie 30 mins instead of 5) then the code would still execute without once the smaller upgrades reached 4 digit figures.

 I finished up the day by looking at my next project inside The Odin Project Foundations course - the Etch a Sketch.